 A remarkable discovery has been made in the Black Sea: 42 extremely well-preserved ships spanning a millennia from the ninth to the nineteenth century CE.
 The wrecks are so pristine that archaeologists can make out chisel marks on some of the ships.
 The Black Sea is a large inland water body where Europe meets Asia.
-It is bordered to the south by Turkey, to the East by Bulgaria and Romania, to the north by Ukraine, and the east by Russia and Georgia.
+It is bordered to the south by Turkey, to the west by Bulgaria and Romania, to the north by Ukraine, and the east by Russia and Georgia.
 The wrecks represent the diverse cultures surrounding the sea through the years.
 How can wooden ships have stayed so intact in the murky depths?

 The short answer is that the Black Sea was not always a sea.
 Up until around 10,000 years BCE it was an enormous freshwater lake.
 Evidence from core samples suggests that around 7,500 years ago, sea level rise forced water from the Mediterranean through the Bosphorous and Dardanelles Straits.
 Apparently the Black Sea flooded pretty quickly (by geologic standards).
 The salty Mediterranean water was heavier than the fresh sea water, and the rapid influx prevented any significant mixing.